 Tasmanian conditions, such as this section of the Overland Track near Pelion Hut, are often boggy and slippery.

-Factors to consider include the difficulty of negotiating terrain whilst disabled (e.g. broken leg), the number of members in the hiking group, who would stay with an ill person and who would go for help, proximity to roads, access for emergency vehicles, and availability of mobile phone coverage.
+Other factors to consider include the difficulty of navigating terrain whilst disabled (e.g. broken leg), the number of members in the hiking group, who would stay with an ill person and who would go for help, proximity to roads, access for emergency vehicles, and availability of mobile phone coverage.

 Staying sun smart with a hat while hiking at Arkaroola, SA.